Relationship with NoFlo

 NoFlo-UI, NoFlo's diagramming tool, while originally developed to support NoFlo, is more general, and is in process of being extended to support other FBP, and FBP-like, development environments.
 NoFlo-UI is well-integrated with the NoFlo environment, and provides run-time interpretive facilities to help develop NoFlo applications.
 There is no reason why Noflo-UI could not be adapted for use with "classical" FBP implementations (in fact one prototype has actually run a JavaFBP program), except that at this time it is lacking some features that are required for full scale FBP projects - see NoFlo-UI Issues 370-374.

-For the time being, users wishing to work with "classical" FBP can either code up networks using JavaFBP, C#FBP or CppFBP by hand, or use the DrawFBP drawing tool, written using Java Swing, which is also quite general, and can in fact generate the .fbp notation used by NoFlo and CppFBP, as well as NoFlo JSON networks.
+For the time being, users wishing to work with "classical" FBP can either code up networks using JavaFBP, C#FBP or CppFBP by hand, or JSFBP, currently under development.
+Alternatively, they can use the DrawFBP drawing tool, written using Java Swing, which is also quite general, and can in fact generate the .fbp notation used by NoFlo and CppFBP, as well as NoFlo JSON networks.
 While DrawFBP does not support run-time network execution, it can generate runnable networks for JavaFBP (immediately runnable) and C#FBP.
 DrawFBP diagrams are stored in XML format, and additional generators can be added easily, or users can build their own generators using the XML format as input.

 FBP and OO